Iowa vs. Penn State: Series History, All-Time Records, Wins

 5

 The only way the Hawkeyes and the Nittany Lions will face each other in 2022 is in the Big Ten Championship Game.
-And that is looking less and less likely.
-While Penn State took care of business against Ohio, Iowa looked dreadful again on offense as they lost the Cy-Hawk Trophy to Iowa State in a driving rain storm 10-7.
+Penn State climbed into the top 25 at number 14 after a resounding win over Auburn down on the Plains.
+After a lengthy lightning delay, the Hawkeyes returned to the win column with a 27-0 win over Nevada.

-Week 3 could be telling for both programs.
-Penn State travels to Auburn looking to climb to 3-0 and score a big road win over an SEC opponent.
-On the other hand, Iowa is a three-touchdown favorite at home against Nevada.
-For the record, Iowa has scored one touchdown in 2022.
-Struggle to score against Nevada, and Iowa could find themselves in trouble heading into Big Ten play.
+Week 4 sees Iowa open conference play with a Saturday night kickoff against the Rutgers Scarlet Knights.
+Don’t expect many points to be scored in that one, as the over/under sits at a slim 34.5.
+Iowa currently leads that series 2-0.
+Penn State closes out its non-conference schedule with Central Michigan.
+The Nittany Lions are a stout 29-3 against opponents from the MAC, with their last loss coming in 2012 against Ohio.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.